 “A stitch in time saves energy “.
-In 1905, it was not just Albert Einstein, who found mass and energy are interchangeable through the equation E=MC^2.
-Let us begin this interchangeability with a story.
+Albert Einstein equation E=MC^2 proves that objects having mass have equivalent amount of energy and vice versa.
+At the same time, other scientists also raced to show that mass and energy are interchangeable.
 Before 1820, many scientists and chemists believed that energy exists in different forms and all of them were unique or different.
 But, Humphry Davy and Michael Faraday disproved this belief by their experiments.
 They found that energy in any form gets transformed into another energy and they are interconnected.

 Humphry Davy and Michael Faraday